-Missouri Supreme Court affirms application of title transfer sourcing rule
+Missouri Supreme Court affirms title transfer sourcing rule

 Missouri sales tax applies to F.O.B. manufacturer shipments